gaehlerm/SoftwareEngineering/README.md

         self._volume = size
 ```

-See the problem?
-You didn’t improve anything at all.
-Everyone still uses the `get_size` function which now returns a `_volume`.
-This will cause a hell lot of confusion.
-You would have to rename the getter and setter function as well.
+Do you see the problem?
+You didn't make any improvements at all.
+Everyone still uses the `get_size` method, which now returns a `_volume`.
+This will cause a lot of confusion.
+You would have to rename the getter and setter functions as well.
 It decoupled the code only in theory.
-Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, lifting the code on a higher level of abstraction.
-But then it’s not a pure getter function anymore...
+Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, elevating the code to a higher level of abstraction.
+But then it's no longer a pure getter function...

-Having accessor methods to class variables only makes sense if it lifts the code to a higher level of abstraction.
+Having accessor methods for class variables only makes sense if they elevate the code to a higher level of abstraction.
 Then you really gain something.
 And it is really a form of decoupling.
-But this is not possible in data classes as there is no abstraction around that could be decoupled.
+But this is not possible in data classes as there is no abstraction that could be decoupled.

-Long story short: Avoid plain getter and setter functions for data classes.
+Long story short: Avoid using plain getter and setter methods for data classes.
 They don't improve anything.
-And you should certainly not use the code creation tools that write getters and setters for all variables.
+Avoid using code generation tools that automatically create getters and setters for all variables.

-### Worker classes
+### Worker Classes

-The other case are mostly the "normal" worker classes.
-It is very well possible to have getter and setter functions here.
-But if they refer directly to a variable within the same class it is a hint that your class design is bad.
-Access functions should shift you to a higher level of abstraction while the plain getter and setter functions here do nothing with that respect.
-Instead they have to access or change data that is located in a nested data structure.
+The other case is mostly the "normal" worker classes.
+It is very possible to have getter and setter functions here.
+If they refer directly to a variable within the same class, it is a hint that your class design is bad.
+Access functions should elevate you to a higher level of abstraction, whereas the plain getter and setter methods do not achieve that.
+Instead, they have to access or change data located in a nested data structure.
 They just make it more convenient to get there.

 But again, the member variables of a worker class should be private because they should not be accessed from the outside.
-They should neither be accessed through raw setter or getter functions.
-Member variables in a worker class should be hidden deep inside the class and used only by the methods of the corresponding class.
+They should not be accessed through raw setter or getter methods.
+Member variables in a worker class should be encapsulated within the class and accessed only by the methods of the class.
 These variables can be considered as intermediate results of internal calculations.
 They are not intended to be public.
-Neither directly, nor via accessor methods.
-Thus there is generally no reason to write getter or setter methods in worker classes.
+Neither directly nor via accessor methods.
+Hence, there is generally no reason to write getter or setter methods in worker classes.

-### Delegating classes
+### Delegating Classes

 The only class type that has something similar to plain getter and setter methods are the delegating classes.
 But also here, you should not write them.
-Getters and setters already contradict the name of these classes.
+The names of these classes already contradict the concept of getters and setters.
 Getters and setters are accessor functions and not delegators.
-Accessors don't increase the level of abstraction meanwhile this is exactly the idea of a delegating class.
+Accessors do not increase the level of abstraction; meanwhile, this is exactly the idea of a delegating class.

-One example of a delegating class is, as we have already seen previously, a car.
-You can change the temperature, possibly by calling a `set` function.
-But this is no fundamental property that had been set in the production line of the car.
-It’s just an environment parameter that is controlled by the air conditioning and a temperature sensor.
+One example of a delegating class is a car, as we have already seen.
+You can adjust the temperature by invoking a `set` function.
+But this is not a fundamental property that had been established in the car production line.
+It's simply an environmental parameter regulated by the air conditioning system and a temperature sensor.

 ```Py
 class Car: